MEXonline.com the oldest and most trusted online guide to Mexico

 Contact Us

-VERACRUZ City Guide and Directory
+Veracruz City Guide and Directory

 Veracruz is a major historic port city that is located on the Gulf of Mexico in the state of Veracruz.
 It is the largest city in the state and has a rich and storied past.
 In 1519, Hernan Cortez landed on an island just off the shore of present day Veracruz and soon embarked on his conquest of the Aztec Empire.
 The original name that Cortez gave the port was "La Villa Rica de la Vera Cruz" (The Rich Town of the True Cross).